 When you have identified an application interface, for example a Cisco router web interface or a Weblogic administrator portal, check that the known usernames and passwords for these devices do not result in successful authentication.
 To do this you can consult the manufacturer’s documentation or, in a much simpler way, you can found common credentials using a search engine or by using one of the sites or tools listed in the Reference section.

-When facing applications to which we do not have a list of default and common user accounts (due to the fact for example that the application is not widely spread) we can attempt to guess valid default credentials.
+When facing applications to which we do not have a list of default and common user accounts (for example due to the fact that the application is not widely spread) we can attempt to guess valid default credentials.

 Note that the application being tested may have an account lockout policy enabled, and multiple password guess attempts with a known username may cause the account to be locked.
 If it is possible to lock the administrator account, it may be troublesome for the system administrator to reset it.

 Many applications have verbose error messages that inform the site users as to the validity of entered usernames.
 This information will be helpful when testing for default or guessable user accounts.
 Such functionality can be found, for example, on the login page, password reset and forgotten password page, and sign up page.
 Once you have found a default username you could also start guessing passwords for this account.

 More information about this procedure can be found in the section Testing for User Enumeration and Guessable User Account and in the section Testing for Weak password policy.

 Since these types of default credentials are often bound to administrative accounts you can proceed in this manner: